• Blog

 Minocycline for acne: what it treats

 Minocycline is one of the oral antibiotics used for inflammatory acne.
 It reduces redness and swelling by lowering bacterial activity and inflammation.
-It does not address clogged pores on its own.
+It does not address clogged pores independently.

 Many people see improvement within weeks while taking the medication.
 Evidence does not show it works better than other tetracyclines over time.
-Acne often returns if topical retinoids or benzoyl peroxide are not part of care.
+Acne often recurs when topical retinoids or benzoyl peroxide are not included in the regimen.

 Minocycline side effects and risks

 Clinicians often prefer Accutane over oral antibiotics for persistent disease.
 Antibiotics help control inflammation but do not reduce oil in a lasting way.
-Accutane reduces oil and addresses multiple causes at once.
+Accutane reduces sebum and addresses multiple causes simultaneously.

 Guidelines also limit prolonged antibiotic use.
 Pairing antibiotics with topical retinoids or benzoyl peroxide helps, but many patients still relapse.
 For this reason, Accutane is sometimes chosen after other drugs like Accutane alternatives fail.